dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 type member property extraction (*a getter invocation or a tear-off*) or a method invocation, and in the latter case there will also be an `<argumentPart>`, optionally passing some actual type arguments, and (non-optionally) passing an actual argument list.
-Finally, a property extraction may be a property extraction followed by a term derived from `<typeArguments>`, in which case it denotes a generic function instantiation of the function object yielded by the property extraction.
+Finally, it may be a property extraction followed by a term derived from `<typeArguments>`, in which case it denotes a generic function instantiation of the function object yielded by the property extraction.

 *These constructs are standard, but they have different semantics when `m` is an extension type member, so we need to state their static analysis and